 - Aging Life Care Association: Provides information about how acquiring a professional consultant may help in the search.

 When you are ready to begin visiting facilities, print out our checklist What to Look for When Considering Facility Care.

 Making the transition to a residential care facility is difficult under normal circumstances, but the challenges are compounded when FTD is involved.
 The change in environment can make people with FTD feel frustrated, angry, and uncomfortable.
 Meanwhile, facility staff will likely be unfamiliar with FTD and its symptoms; they may misapply care strategies that worked with people diagnosed with Alzheimer’s, a move that is likely to be counterproductive.

 AFTD has some resources that can help make this difficult transition:

 - Easing the Transition: Residential Long-Term Care and FTD: This issue of AFTD’s Partners in FTD Care newsletter takes an in-depth look at the specific challenges associated with moving into a care facility and offers practical advice on how to deal with them.

-- Daily Care Snapshot: Filling out this form is an easy way to introduce your loved one to facility staff and tell them what you know about his or her likes/dislikes, interests and needs.
+- Daily Care Snapshot: Filling out this form is an easy way to introduce your loved one to facility staff and tell them what you know about their likes/dislikes, interests, and needs.